 You’ll get through this!
 And now you can feel really confident that you are making your formula choice from a place of empowerment and not desperation.

 xo, Dr Young

 PS – Some of the links above are affiliate links.
 This means, if you end up buying the product, the website makes a small commission, at no cost to you.
-I am super proud that 100% of the affiliate income made from this website is directly donated to the March of Dimes and Graham’s Foundation.
-Thank YOU for helping us help our littlest people.
+I am super proud that 100% of the affiliate income made from purchase of European formulas is directly donated to Graham’s Foundation.